glenn-hamilton/the-it-crowd-ui/README.md

 # How to start the the-it-crowd-ui application

 1. Run `npm install` to build your application
-2. Start application with `npm run dev`
+2. Start application with `npm start`
 3. To check that your application is running enter url `http://localhost:3000`